pg07codes/SOLID-principles/liskovsubstitutionprinciple/readme.md

 “Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.”

-In simple words, if class B is extending class A, we should be able to replace A with B, without causing any bugs in the program.
+In simple words, if class B is extending class A, we should be able to replace A with B(for eg. in method `execute` shown below), without causing any bugs in the program.

 ```java
 class A{